ironhack-labs/lab-financial-data-graphing/readme.md

 - Add an information box in the HTML to show the max/min values from the chart.
 - Create an array with the price values from the response.
-- Use `Math.min.apply` and `Math.max.apply` to filter the array and get the min/max values.
+- Use `Math.min` and `Math.max` to filter the array and get the min/max values.
-- Show this values in the information box we have added into the view.
+- Show these values in the information box we have added into the view.

 Happy coding! :heart: